 General Music Today (http://journals.sagepub.com/home/gmt)

 Music Educators Journal (http://journals.sagepub.com/home/mej)

-Applications of Research in Music Education, a peer-reviewed online journal published that brings research in music teaching and learning close to everyday practice to help teachers apply research in their music classrooms and rehearsal halls.
+Update: Applications of Research in Music Education, a peer-reviewed online-only journal, brings research in music teaching and learning close to everyday practice to help teachers apply research in their music classrooms and rehearsal halls.
 The journal presents reviews of the literature and findings of individual studies without research terminology or jargon.

 Update: Applications of Research in Music Education is a peer-reviewed journal that brings research in music teaching and learning close to everyday practice, enabling teachers to apply the results of research readily in music classrooms and rehearsal halls.

 Unless specifically noted, articles in Update: Applications of Research in Music Education do not necessarily represent the official policy of the National Association for Music Education.

 Authors submitting manuscripts should refer to the following guidelines:

 - Manuscripts may present a single research study or a review of the literature.